Succulent Burgers: Grind Your Own With 5 Great Cuts

 Cuts of Meat For Burgers

-When it comes to blends of meat, there’s no right or wrong answer for what works best.
+When it comes to meat blends, there’s no right or wrong answer for what works best.
 It’s very much a matter of personal preference.

 The ideal is to shoot for around 25% fat.
 Enlist the help of your butcher if you are not confident gauging this by eye.